cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 -   `actor_name`: _str_ - Name of the actor to look for in the trial parameters.

-Return: _int_ - Index of actor if found.  `None` if not found.
-This number is constant in the trial and relates to the complete list of actors provided by cogment (e.g. `Controller.get_actors()`).
+Return: _int_ - Index of actor is found. `None` if not found.
+This index is constant in the trial and relates to all complete actors list provided by cogment (e.g. `Controller.get_actors()`).

 ### `get_actor_name(self, actor_index)`